xvnpw/ai-security-analyzer/README.md

 2. **Load Project Files**: Loads files from the specified target directory, applying include/exclude rules.
 3. **Apply Filters**: Sorts and filters documents based on specified keywords and patterns.
 4. **Split into Chunks**: Splits documents into smaller chunks that fit within the LLM's context window.
-5. **Create Initial Draft**: Uses the LLM to generate an initial security design document based on the first batch of documents.
+5. **Create Initial Draft**: Uses the LLM to generate an initial security document based on the first batch of documents.
 6. **Process More Docs**: Iteratively updates the draft by processing additional document batches.
 7. **Validate Markdown**: Checks the generated markdown for syntax and Mermaid diagram correctness.
 8. **Fix Formatting**: If validation fails, uses the editor LLM to fix markdown formatting issues.
-9. **Completion**: Finalizes the security design document.
+9. **Completion**: Finalizes the security documentation.

 ## Configuration